Mathias157/balmorel-preprocessing/README.md

   2) solving the model
   3) post-processing results

-I.e.: This will only load data (the inc-files)
+I.e.: This will only load data (the inc-files) into Python

 Balmorel_ReadData.gms and Balmorelbb4_ReadData.inc are, therefore, alterations to a recent (as of 1.3.2024) Balmorel version, where all code that relates to compiling, solving or post-processing has been deleted